School of Graduate and Professional Studies

 Dr. Marci J. Swede, Ph.D.
 Professor of Health Sciences

 - NIH Postdoctoral Fellow, Molecular Biology and Genetics.
 Washington University, in St. Louis, MO.

-- PhD, Genetics and Biochemistry,.
-Carnegie Mellon University, Pittsburg, PA.
+- PhD, Genetics and Biochemistry.
+Carnegie Mellon University, Pittsburgh, PA.

 Dr. Mary E. Groll, MD MS. Professor of Physician Assistant Studies

 - University of Chicago, Pediatrics Residency (Board Certified in Pediatrics)

 - MD, Northwestern University Feinberg School of Medicine, Chicago IL.
 Alpha Omega Alpha Honors Society.